• Skip to primary navigation

 What you need to make a pour over coffee

-You only need a few things to make a pour over coffee:
+You only need a few things to make yourself a pour over at home:

 2. Coffee filter papers